 An annual paid leave of 21 days (for the first year) and 30 thereafter is appropriate.
-An employer may try to trick you into paying your own Visa fees and the like; and whereas this can be deducted from your final pay (should you violate your contract), they really should be paying for these upfront.
-Be sure it’s covered in the negotiations.
-No one else is going to watch out for you, certainly not the employer.
 After the completion of your probationary period, medical insurance can either be supplied by the government or some companies employ private coverage.
 In addition to these, there are a number of things that can be negotiated as well; they are:

 - Allowances for food, accommodations, transportation, furnishings (for your accommodations), vehicle and cell (mobile) phones.
 These are things that are NOT required but can and should be discussed.

 - Medical insurance – check if they supply private policies or will you be covered by the government of Dubai

 This is where the haggling can come in handy.
 It would be invaluable to you to learn this particular facet of negotiation.